Home

 and those already offering some facets of DWENA pan-death services recognized that

-many death journeyers and their families were looking for alternatives (for both dying at home and funeral services) that were more personalized and participatory, and/or offered a more natural and ecological option
+many Death Journeyers and their families were looking for alternatives (for both dying at home and funeral services) that were more personalized and participatory, and/or offered a more natural and ecological option

 the law does not require the deceased to be moved to a funeral home in fact, in most cases, all of the post-death care can be done at home by the family.